bpauld/AdaSVRG/README.md

 python trainval.py -e $exp_{BENCHMARK} -sb ${SAVEDIR_BASE} -r 1
 ``

 with the placeholders defined as follows.
+Use the notebook `plot-experiments.ipynb` to reproduce the plots.

 **{BENCHMARK}**